script

 4. University property is to be used only with proper authorization.

-5. Each staff member should have respect for confidential or sensitive information they receive during the conduct of their jobs.
-Confidential or sensitive information should never be repeated or discussed outside the university and should be discussed with other staff members only as necessary to the processing of daily business.
+sensitive information should never be repeated or discussed outside the university, and should be discussed with other staff members only as necessary to the processing of daily business.

 Unacceptable Behavior